This page presents the Preferences window and all its settings.

 |The option will trigger a recalculation of all Library thumbnails, which will automatically replace the previous ones.|

-In case of a conflict with another node shortcut, or a built-in program shortcut, the entry will be highlighted and you get a warning.
-The shortcut will be disabled until the conflict is resolved.
+In case of a conflict with another node shortcut, or a built-in program shortcut, the entry will be highlighted a warning will be displayed.
+The shortcut will have no effect until the conflict is resolved.